digio/oaat/README.md

 API Gateway supports different kinds of integrations.
 One integration-type is "mock", whereby static responses are returned for any API requests.
 Mock integrations are useful for testing, documentation, or as a backup for the real API when things go wrong.

 To create mock responses, add the `x-mock-file` property to each endpoint and specify the `-m` flag in the command.

+> When using the `-m` option, the schema, security and requestBody information is not present in the generated spec file.
+> This is due to limitations within API Gateway's handling of specific Open API Spec 3.x features (removing the schemas
+> makes most of the issues disappear).
+However, the Swagger UI still loads the original spec file, so that the documentation
+> is correct.

 #### `path.method.responses.statusCode["x-mock-file"]`